AdamsMP92/NuMagSANS/README.md

 The software offers **full rotational control** of the sample orientation, enabling comprehensive studies of **angular-dependent scattering features**.
 It includes a **versatile library of more than 70 response functions**, covering:

+- 2D SANS cross sections (unpolarized, SANSPOL, POLARIS)
-- Two-dimensional SANS cross sections
+- azimuthally averaged SANS cross sections
+- 1D correlation functions
+- 1D pair-distance distribution functions
-- Correlation functions
+- 2D correlation functions
-- Azimuthally averaged quantities

 These capabilities provide detailed insights into the **structural and magnetic characteristics** of complex systems.
 Leveraging **GPU acceleration**, *NuMagSANS* achieves **high computational performance and scalability**, making it a **powerful and efficient tool for advanced SANS simulations and data analysis**.